clementval/serialbox/README.md

 ## CSCS Environment

-On daint, greina, kesch and lema a Serialbox installation is provided by jenkins (daily checkout of MeteoSwiss-APN master).
+On daint and kesch a Serialbox installation is provided by jenkins (daily checkout of MeteoSwiss-APN master).
 If you want to compile and install Serialbox manually you can do so using the build environment.

 Go to your checkout of Serialbox, then execute: